 - Prohibition on U.S. contributions to the United Nations Population Fund (UNFPA).
 The House SFOPs bill would cut off funding for UNFPA’s life-saving maternal and reproductive health services to the poorest communities in more than 150 countries, including those facing humanitarian crises and conflict.

-Additionally, we strongly oppose the draconian and ideologically driven funding cuts proposed in bills passed by the House Appropriations Committee.
+Additionally, we strongly oppose the draconian and ideologically driven funding cuts proposed in House bills.
 In particular, we urge you to reject cuts to the Title X Family Planning Program, the Teen Pregnancy Prevention Program, and international family planning and reproductive health—programs that are proven to improve health outcomes for women and LGBTQ people at home and abroad.